deepinv/deepinv/docs/source/user_guide/other/utils.rst

      - **Description**
    * - :func:`deepinv.utils.load_dicom`
      - Load images as tensors from DICOM files.
+   * - :func:`deepinv.utils.load_tiff`
+     - Load images or volumes as tensors from TIFF files.
    * - :func:`deepinv.utils.load_url`
      - Load a file into a buffer directly from a URL.
    * - :func:`deepinv.utils.load_np`